roblox-ts/roblox-ts.com/_docs/usage/types.md

 This feature of roblox-ts relies on **type information** to determine the correct Lua to emit, thus the types regarding calling related functions must be statically known at compile time.
 In other words, attempting to create a union type of a method-syntax and dot-syntax function will result in an error.
 {:.warn}

+It is of note that interfaces are not compiled into any form in Lua.

 ## Overriding Method Call Behavior

 As detailed above, by default function expressions/declarations are called with *method call syntax*.
 However, it is possible to override this behavior using a [`this` parameter](https://www.typescriptlang.org/docs/handbook/functions.html#this-parameters).